Boundedness for proper conflict-free and odd colorings: Boundedness and bipartite graphs

 \lembiconvex* \begin{proof} Let $L_1$ and $L_2$ be orderings of $A$ and $B$, respectively, that exist because~$G$ is biconvex.
-It suffices to show that~$A$ can be $3$-colored in a way that every vertex in~$B$ has a witness that colors only one of its neighbors.
+It suffices to show that~$A$ admits a $3$-coloring $c$ such that the set $W_{pcf}(c,v)$ is non-empty, for every vertex $v$ in~$B$.